 Day 4: Otford Mount to Brockham

 After such an early night I was awake early – up, packed and ready to go by 4.45am.
 It was a lovely morning but the ground was soaking so I got very wet feet.
-This is one reason I like walking in trainers rather than boots though, as my feet soon pushed all the water out.
-My socks feel a bit damp, but they will dry eventually.
+I wear breathable footwear in the summer so my feet don’t sweat and I haven’t a waterproof membrane in them to fail.
+They soon pushed all the water out but my socks did feel a bit damp most of the morning.

 As I walked through Otford I saw a fox in the village – one benefit of such an early start!